People Break Down The Worst Christmas Presents They've Ever Received

-For most children, Christmas is all about presents.
+For most children, the holidays are all about presents.
 And as some people grow older, the holiday season is still all about presents.

 Unless you're playing Secret Santa and present exchanges come from a place of mischief, you would hope that the person you're genuinely giving a gift to would be appreciative.